Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

   - `PassengerDeletion.Rate` determines the interval in game frames that it takes to erase a single passenger.
     - If `PassengerDeletion.Rate.SizeMultiply` is set to true, this time interval is multiplied by the passenger's `Size`.
   - `PassengerDeletion.UseCostAsRate`, if set to true, changes the time interval for erasing a passenger to be based on the passenger's `Cost`.
 This does not factor in modifiers like `FactoryPlant`.
     - `PassengerDeletion.CostMultiplier` can be used to modify the cost-based time interval.
-If `PassengerDeletion.Rate` is also set to a value higher than 0, it serves as a maximum cap for the time interval.
+    - `PassengerDeletion.CostRateCap` can be used to set a cap to the cost-based time interval.
   - If `PassengerDeletion.Soylent` is set to true, an amount of credits is refunded to the owner of the transport.
 The exact amount refunded is determined by the passengers `Soylent`, or if not set, its `Cost` (this is affected by modifiers such as `FactoryPlant`).
     - `PassengerDeletion.SoylentMultiplier` is a direct multiplier applied to the refunded amount of credits.
     - `PassengerDeletion.SoylentFriendlies` can be set to true to allow refunding passengers that belong to the transport's owner or one of their allies.